mco-gh/mco.dev/content/post/found/ns.md

 coverImage = "/img/ns.jpg"
 +++

 Check out this blog post by author Neal Stephenson on why he's a bad email correspondent, by design.
-I feel similarly about meetings.
-They generally interrupt my flow and fragment my day.
+I feel similarly about meetings - they generally interrupt my flow and fragment my day.
 I already have attention issues, so avoiding all but the most important meetings enables me to stay focussed.

 <!--more-->